johannesbottcher/templateConfusion/README.md

 document, and finally package `xcolor` with some option.
-To top it off, several independent blocks of redefining internal commands using the `\makeatletter`/`\makeatother` combo Actually, that was made up, but that doesn't mean there is a no template out there doing this.
+To top it off, several independent blocks of redefining internal commands using the `\makeatletter`/`\makeatother` combo Actually, that was made up, but that doesn't mean there is no template out there doing this.

 Merely a small fraction here would be actually useful for a